rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+# [CSC-207 2024Fa] Some notes from SamR on MP1 (2024-09-07)

+Dear Decipherers (of enciphered text and CS assignments),

+I have a variety of things to share with you about MP1.

+1. I've "graded" the first few pre-reflections (preflections?) and have released the graded work on Gradescope.
+You can check out my comments there.

+2. I've posted answers to all the questions I received to the end of the mini project in the Questions and Answers section.

+3. If you haven't done the pre-reflections yet, for #3, I'd really like you to attempt a "brain dump".
+Don't just say "I'll need to write static methods and import methods from elsewhere.
+The goal is to actually get near-code out of your brain because it builds brain connections.
+What do static methods look like?
+What do main methods look like?
+What does an import statement look like?

+4. Don't forget that there's a mentor session on Sunday night at 7pm in 3819.
+You earn a token for attending mentor sessions (and reporting on them to the extra credit page).

+5. I should have unit tests ready for you by Tuesday.
+We'll be using those instead of an autograder on Gradescope.

+6. Also a reminder: Our class mentors are only available to you during class and at mentor sessions.
+If you need help at other times, you should rely on the evening tutors.
+If you happen to see our class mentors in our classroom or on Noyce 3rd at other times, they are likely working on their own work.

+Regards,

+-- SamR

 ## [CSC-207 2024Fa] Maven reading posted (2024-09-01)

 Dear Array-ngers